 Anyone who has undergone full-mouth dental implant surgery should schedule a follow-up visit with the dentist or oral surgeon who performed the procedure.
 Protecting your investment in oral health requires you to remain vigilant and proactive about understanding the importance of post-surgery follow-up visits.
 Follow-up appointments ensure no issues related to the placement or stability of your dental implants, altogether helping to reduce the risk of infection and possible extraction due to improper placement of implant screws.
 In addition, a good dentist or oral surgeon will not only assess the success of your full-mouth dental implant surgery but also facilitate strategies for mitigating discomfort post-surgery so that you may enjoy optimal benefits from the procedure.

-It is imperative to take care of your mouth after full mouth dental implant surgery, and if you have any discomfort, be sure to contact us at the Nashville Implant Clinic immediately.
+It is imperative to take care of your mouth after full mouth dental implant surgery, and if you have any discomfort, be sure to contact us at the Nashville Implant Clinic, located in Brentwood.
 We are always here to help our patients in any way possible and will ensure that you are as comfortable as possible during this entire process.
 Thank you for choosing us!